Continuum of Care (CoC)

 New Projects

 Funding for new projects will be scored and ranked based on the criteria listed in the application and will be limited to Transitional housing (TH), Supportive Services Only (SSO), or Transition projects.
 All other component types or project types will not be accepted at this time.
-HUD will allow 70% or more of NEW projects fitting the above criteria (TH, SSO) to be funded during this competition.

 New Project Applications will be scored based on the following criteria: